SAPD And JBSA-Lackland End Inquiry Into Reports Of Shots Fired At Base

-Joint Base San Antonio Lackland went on lockdown on Wednesday after reports that shots were fired off-base and aimed at the installation.
-The lockdown was lifted around 3:10 p.m.
+The base went into lockdown for about three hours on Wednesday after reports that shots were fired off-base and aimed at the installation.
 No injuries were reported.

-Lt.
-Col. Brian Loveless with the 802nd Security Forces Squadron said he received solid reports that two gunshots were fired into the installation.
+Later in the day, Lt.
+Col. Brian Loveless with the 802nd Security Forces Squadron said he received reports that two gunshots were fired into the installation.

 “There’s a lot of facilities on this installation that are important to the Air Force," Loveless added, "and we have to take every report seriously.
 Now I would rather overreact to something than underreact and get it right.
 We can triage whether or not we responded appropriately later on.”

 A statement from JBSA-Lackland initially said the suspected shooting happened near the Valley Hi gate.

 "Suspected two shooters from off base fired shots towards JBSA-Lackland.
 There were trainees in the area and the shooters fled the scene on foot," the statement said.
 "JBSA emergency responders are working with the San Antonio Police Department to clear the area and search for the shooters," it added.

 UPDATE: Joint Base San Antonio-Lackland now investigating if a shooting/gun fire actually happened or not.— Joey Palacios 😷 (@Joeycules) June 9, 2021

 Lt.
 Col. Brian Loveless, Commander of the 802nd Security Squadron, says the shots were heard by someone in a building on base but may have occurred off-base. @TPRNews pic.twitter.com/0Qseu1sbC6